 Big companies like Facebook and Google use database sharding within their data centres, but one of the advantages of Hyperscale (Citus) is that sharding is handled automatically, without the tenant application needing to be taught how to do it.
 The system parallelises SQL queries and other operations across available servers, with a central 'coordinator node' handling query routing, aggregation and planning, and 'worker nodes' storing data.

 When the coordinator receives a request from the application, it routes the query to the relevant worker node(s), depending on where the data in question is stored.
 Caveat emptor, however; as Hyperscale (Citus) is in public preview, it does not offer an SLA at the time of writing.

-You can tweak certain elements of your servers' configuration after they're created, such as increasing the number of vCores, amount of storage and backup retention period, as well as switching between the general purpose and memory optimised pricing tiers.
+You can tweak certain elements of your servers' configuration after they're created, such as increasing optimised memory - but there are a number of additional factors which will influence your monthly bill.
+This includes the amount of compute capacity, the number of vCores, amount of storage and backup retention period, as well as switching between the general purpose and memory optimised pricing tiers.

 Understanding the tiers

 |Pricing tier||Basic||General Purpose||Memory Optimised|

 |vCores||1, 2||2, 4, 8, 16, 32, 64||2, 4, 8, 16, 32|